 Weight Management Tip #5: Get Slimmer With Slimin™

 Perhaps most ancient Chinese culture wasn’t as body-image obsessed as our modern one.
 But that doesn’t mean ancient Chinese medicine doctors weren’t aware of internal conditions that lead to excess body weight, such as Dampness, Stagnation and Phlegm.

 You can have the healthiest diet and exercise everyday.
 But if your body has these excess internal conditions, you may not be able to achieve the physique you desire.

 Slimin is our time-tested formula that removes the metabolic debris that promotes Dampness and Phlegm.
 The six herbs in the formula help support water metabolism.

-In conclusion, the best way to manage your weight is to reduce your calorie-consuming hours, don’t snack, eat less sugar and refined carbohydrates, exercise before breakfast and take Chinese herbs for weight management.
+In conclusion, the best way to manage your weight is to reduce your calorie-consuming hours, don’t snack, eat less sugar and refined carbohydrates, exercise before breakfast and take Chinese herbs for supporting weight management.